-If you are studying with one of our partner institutions and would like to make a complaint you should use the partner's internal complaints procedure.
+If you are studying with one of our partner institutions and would like to make a complaint, you should first use the partner's internal complaints procedure.
 If you are unhappy with the result you can make a complaint to us as a current student.

 Support and advice

-Your first step to resolving a complaint would be to raise your concerns informally.
+Your first step to resolving a complaint is to raise your concerns informally, by either speaking or writing to a member of university staff in the area in which the complaint has arisen.
 If that doesn't lead to an adequate resolution, your next step will be to register a formal complaint.
 These services can help you to discuss your concerns or support you in making your complaint:

 - Student’s Union Advice Service – You can get advice on anything affecting your time with us from the Students' Union Advice Service.